edgio-docs/edgio-docs/src/pages/guides/logs/rtld/web_server_log_delivery.md

     				"s3:PutObjectACL"
     			\],
     			"Resource": \[
-    				"arn:aws:s3:::Bucket-Name",
-    				"arn:aws:s3:::Bucket-Name/\*"
+    				"arn:aws:s3:::BUCKET-NAME",
+    				"arn:aws:s3:::BUCKET-NAME/\*"
     			\]
     		}
     	\]
     }
+    ```

-    Replace the term "_Bucket-Name_" in lines 16 and 17 with the name of the AWS S3 bucket to which this policy is being applied.
+    Replace the term "BUCKET-NAME" in lines 16 and 17 with the name of the AWS S3 bucket to which this policy is being applied.

 3. If you have enabled server-side encryption on the AWS S3 bucket identified in step 1, then you must also enable default bucket encryption.